Science and the scientific method are among humanity’s highest achievements.

 Meanwhile, bad science, funded by corporate dollars, is championed and promoted.

-Scientific findings have been publicly questioned by just about everyone – even other scientists.
+Scientific findings have been publicly questioned by just about everyone.
+The public sentiment is moving towards anti-science.

 Data can be twisted; experiments can be set up to produce certain results.
 All things considered, it’s not too surprisingly that scientific facts have become political issues, confused with opinions.